coreylowman/dfdx/README.md

 ## Design Goals

-1. Easy to use frontend interface.
-2. Easy to understand/maintain internals.
-Keep levels of indirection to a minimum.
+1. Ergonomics the whole way down (both frontend interface & internals).
-3. Check as much at compile time as possible (i.e. don't compile if something is not correct).
+2. Check as much at compile time as possible (i.e. don't compile if something is not correct).
-4. Maximize performance.
+3. Maximize performance.
-5. Keep internals as flexible (easy to change) as possible.
-6. Minimize unsafe code[1]
+4. Minimize unsafe code[1]
-7. Minimize Rc and RefCells used in internal code[2]
+5. Minimize Arc/Rc and RefCells used in internal code[2]

 [1] Currently the only unsafe calls are for matrix multiplication, and instantiating large arrays directly on the heap.

-[2] There is only 1 usage of RefCell in the `nn::Dropout` layer to make it's underlying rng easy to use.
-The only things that use `Rc` are tensors to store their data. `Rc` is used instead of `Box` to reduce allocations when tensors are cloned.
+[2] The only things that use `Arc` are tensors to store their data. `Arc` is used instead of `Box` to reduce allocations when tensors are cloned.

 ## BLAS libraries